ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 <br>*TotalAbstractionFromNonConventionalSources = DomesticAbstractionNONconv  + IndustrialAbstractioNONconv + LivestockAbstractionNONconv*

-##### Surface water abstractions and water regions
+##### Surface water abstractions
 The total amount of water to be abstracted by surface water bodies is:
 <br>*TotalAbstractionFromSurfaceWater = DomesticAbstractionSurfaceWater  + IndustrialAbstractionSurfaceWater + LivestockAbstractionSurfaceWater + EnergyAbstractionSurfaceWater + CropIrrigationAbstractionSurfaceWater + RiceIrrSurfWaterAbstr*

+##### Water regions

-The *TotalWaterAbstractionFromSurfaceWater* is extracted within *water regions*.
+The  *TotalAbstractionFromGroundWater*, the *TotalAbstractionFromNonConventionalSources* and the *TotalWaterAbstractionFromSurfaceWater* are extracted within *water regions*.
 These regions are introduced in LISFLOOD due to allow the realistic representation of surface water abstraction in high resolution modelling set-ups.
 When using a 0.5 degree spatial resolution model, the abstraction of surface water from the local 0.5x0.5 degree pixel is a reasonable representation of the real process.
 Conversely, when using finer spatial resolutions, the water demand of a pixel could be supplied by another pixel nearby (that is, water demand and water abstraction actually occur in different pixels).
 The *water regions* were therefore introduced to solve this problem.
 Specifically, a *water region* is the area icluding the locations of water demand and abstraction.

 *Water regions* are generally defined by sub-river-basins within a Country.
 In order to mimick reality, it is advisable to avoid cross-Country-border abstractions.
 Whenever information is available, it is strongly recommended to align the *water regions* with the actual areas managed by water management authorities, such as regional water boards.
 In Europe, the River Basin Districts, as defined in the Water Framework Directive and subdivided by country, can be used.